edward-shen/MMM-MBTA/readme.md

 **DISCLAIMER**

 The times provided are from MBTA's API.
 As a result, the predicted values may be off.
-Please only use this as an estimation. i am not responsible for missed transportation and any consequences as a result of it.
+Please only use this as an estimation.
+I am not responsible for missed transportation and any consequences as a result of it.
 This is not a precise tool, nor have I claimed it to be.
 By using this module, you agree to never assume that this is a precise tool, and that I take no fault in any missed appointments, finals, etc.

 ## Installation